DanielJean007/RPI_LIRC_NodeJS-Project/README.md

           - Deleting a command and
           - Renaming an existing command.

-          **See instructions on how to use them bellow.**
+          **See instructions on how to use them below.**

   * After making these small changes you should be able to:
     - Use the built-in functions from LIRC lib.
     - Run a local web server with NodeJS.
 Using: `sudo node lirc_web/app.js`.
     - Tunnel the local web server to the world.
 Using: `lt -p 80 --subdomain your_subdomain`.
-    - Use username and password to access the web server.
+    - Use a username and password to access the web server.
     - See the commands I recorded on the Internet.

 ### Add your own stuff: